Ford EcoSport interior

 The 8-inch screen’s graphics are clear and crisp and it’s easy to punch in a postcode and add diversions to your route.

 Unfortunately, following directions isn’t as straightforward because the system often tells you about turn-offs a bit too late, and sometimes demands you make left- and right-hand turns that don’t exist.
-The eight-inch screen’s size makes it easier to follow but doesn’t fully solve the problem.
+The 8-inch screen’s size makes it easier to follow but doesn’t fully solve the problem.

 The system uses the same intuitive ‘pinch’ and ‘swipe’ hand gestures you use when using a smartphone.
 And it comes equipped with Android Auto and Apple CarPlay so it’s easy to make calls and use your phone’s navigation simply by plugging it into one of the car’s two USB ports.

 It’s easy to play music that way too, and the Ford EcoSport’s six-speaker stereo is pretty decent.
 If you’re a big music fan though, you’ll want an ST-Line model with the optional B&O stereo.
 It has 10 speakers and a 675W output that can deliver an assault of noise that’ll shame the sound systems fitted to cars costing three times the price.